-As efforts continue to protect the environment and safeguard the health of the Grenadian people, government is finalising plans to introduce a ban on the importation of vehicles exceeding 10 years, while simultaneously implementing a 50% duty and tax concession on the importation of electric and hybrid vehicles.
+As efforts continue to protect the environment and safeguard the health of the Grenadian people, government is finalising plans to introduce a ban on the importation of vehicles 10 years and older, while simultaneously implementing a 50% duty and tax concession on the importation of electric and hybrid vehicles.

 The protection of the environment is among the top priorities of the Government of Grenada as it seeks to lower carbon emissions and reduce the burden on the Grenada Solid Waste Management Authority to dispose of and manage the growing number of derelict vehicles that are abandoned alongside public roadways or transported to the landfill which is now close to full capacity.